Samitier/netCoreAngular2MessageBoard/README.md

 # Welcome to a .NET Core & Angular2 experiment

 This application is just an excuse to test some features I found very interesting about this 2 brand new frameworks.
+You can find the final result [here](http://samitier.azurewebsites.net/).

 ## This application consists of: